haleemurrasheed/angular_directives/README.md

-Example of custom directives in angular
+Example of custom directives in angular, from codecademy